 ‘upon a hillock, is the remnant of a little stone cottage, called Anchor church-house: here was a chapel over the place where St Guthlac lived as a hermit and where he was buried.’

 In the 19th century Moor and Canham recorded the dimensions of a foundation prior to the removal of 200 tons of Barnack ragstone.

 ‘The foundations consisted of two parallel walls running east and west, about 14 feet apart and 84 feet in length.
 On either side, towards the western end, was a room, making the whole width of the western end 42 feet.
 These foundations consisted of concrete walls, nearly 3 feet thick, with, at intervals, substantial bases of un-hewn stone, more than 8 feet square, three on each side, opposite to each other, about 12 feet apart, with an intermediate base (half the size of the other bases) between the two easternmost bases on the south side.’

 Fieldwalking and trial excavation was undertaken in 2004.
 Finds included mid Saxon pottery and a comb.

-Google Earth image with crop marks showing the foundations seen this year, the circular outline of an earlier feature – and the 2004 trenches
+Google Earth image with crop marks showing the foundations seen this year, the circular outline of an earlier feature (perhaps a henge) – and the 2004 trenches